 As an example of AO with random partitions, consider fitting a two-class Gaussian mixture model via maximizing the model’s log-likelihood function

 where the sum goes over all observations , and denote the normal density for the first and second cluster, respectively, and is the mixing proportion.
-The parameter vector to be estimated is thus .
-As there exists no closed-form solution for the maximum likelihood estimator , we need numerical optimization for finding the function optimum.
+The parameter vector to be estimated is .
+As there exists no closed-form solution for the maximum likelihood estimator , we apply numerical optimization to find the function optimum.
 The model is fitted to the following data:2

 The following function calculates the log-likelihood value given the